 Who am I?

 Even though I want to stay anonymous for at least a while longer, I do want to say something about my background.
 Firstly, I am a white male from the Netherlands.
-I am in my forties and am currently trying to deal with what I would call the trifecta of my mental demise: depression, social anxiety and ADHD.
+I am in my forties and am currently trying to deal with what I would call the trifecta of my (still mostly self-diagnosed) mental demise: depression, social anxiety and ADHD.
 It is, in fact, my battle with these mental illnesses and neurodiversity that made me think about how my brain works and how that understanding can make my life better.
 But in the past couple of years, this has accumulated into an all-encompassing theory, not only about how my own brain works, but also how all brains work and how they work together with other brains.

 I have no academic background in psychology or neuroscience, or anything else.
 The neuroscience that I will present in these articles is rudimentary.
 I think both my knowledge in psychology and neuroscience are good enough to write the about the things I want to write about, but I am by no means a specialist.
 So please, reader, take what you read here with a grain of salt, unless it has been properly vetted by neuroscientists and psychologists.
 Reader beware!